jcy2704/scraper/README.md

 ```

 - After finishing showing the results it will prompt the menu once again so you can choose what you want to do.
-- 3. Will exit the program.
+- Option 3.
+Will exit the program.

 ```
 1. Show all Products